ARMmbed/mbed-client/docs/Howto.md

 _Mandatory Resources_

-Most of the mandatory Resources (Yogesh: which ones are, which are not) are created automatically when you create an M2MSecurity Object.
+Most of the mandatory Resources (Yogesh: which ones are, which are not -- DONE, Pekka to verify ) are created automatically when you create an M2MSecurity Object.
 You can set their values based on their data types:
+Below is the provided list of resources which are automatically created and their accepted data types

+`SecurityMode,
+ ShortServerID,
+ M2MServerUri,
+ BootstrapServer,
+ PublicKey,
+ ServerPublicKey,
+ Secretkey`

-- For Resources that take integer values:
+- For Resources (`SecurityMode`, `ShortServerID`) that take integer values, you can set the values as described below:

   `bool set_resource_value(SecurityResource resource,uint32_t value);`

+   You can set the values to these resources like this

+   `security_object->set_resource_value(M2MSecurity::SecurityMode, 1);
+    security_object->set_resource_value(M2MSecurity::ShortServerID, 1);`

-- For Resources that take string values:
+- For Resources (`M2MServerUri`) that take string values, you can set the values as described below:

   `bool set_resource_value(SecurityResource resource,const String &value);`

+   You can set the values to these resources like this

+   `security_object->set_resource_value(M2MSecurity::M2MServerUri, "coap://api.connector.mbed.com:5684");`

-- For Resources that take binary values, like setting public keys and certificates: (Yogesh: explaine the purpose of all three data types, not just binary.)
+- For Resources (`PublicKey`, `ServerPublicKey`, `Secretkey`) that take binary values, you can set the values as described below:

   `bool set_resource_value(SecurityResource resource,onst uint8_t *value,const uint16_t length);`

+   You can set the values to these resources like this

+   `uint8_t key[] = {"key"};
+   security_object->set_resource_value(M2MSecurity::PublicKey, key, sizeof(key));`

 _Optional Resources_

    To create and set values for Resources that are not mandatory, and which take an integer value:
+  Here is the list of optional Resources as defined in Security object:
+  `SMSSecurityMode
+   M2MServerSMSNumber
+   ClientHoldOffTime`

   `M2MResource* create_resource(SecurityResource resource, uint32_t value);`

+   You can create and set the values to these resources like this

+   `security_object->create_resource(M2MSecurity::M2MServerSMSNumber, 123542323);`

 Check the [M2MSecurity API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/classM2MSecurity.html) to find which enums are supported for `integer`, `string` or `uint8_t*` value types.